griffithlab/pVACtools/docs/pvacview/features.rst

     - RNA expression ranges from 0 to 50.
 This is done in order to highlight expression values that are in the lower range, based on the reasoning that, for neoantigen candidates, when the RNA expression reaches a certain level it is considered expressed without the need to specify how high the exact RNA expression value is.
     - Allele Expression ranges from 0 to max of RNA VAF column multiplied by 50 (which is the max for the RNA expression bar graph range).

 - The ``Tier`` column is colored based on the specific cell value and red boxes across the row are used to highlight values that did not pass filters and resulted in the tier given.

 For more details on what each column represent, you can hover over the column names and/or click the tool icon on the top right where ``Help`` documentation is located.

 .. figure:: ../images/screenshots/pvacview-main_table.png
     :width: 1000px
     :height: 300px
     :align: right
-    :alt: pVACview Upload
     :figclass: align-left